lwchkg/lwchkg.github.io/_posts/programs/2015-06-26-pipes-connect-game.md

   thumb:
 comments: true
 date: 2015-06-26T11:12:14+08:00
+modified: 2023-10-05T14:51:59Z
 ---

 You are given a grid of pipes of different shapes.
 The aim of the game is to connect all the pipes together, without loops and free ends.
-[Play the game now](https://cdn.rawgit.com/lwchkg/pipesgame/71d147b2c258f9c75405900693a773094e0c0f73/pipes.html){:target="_blank"}.
+[Play the game now](https://lwchkg.github.io/pipesgame/pipes.html){:target="_blank"}.

 You may connect the pipes by rotating the pieces only.
 See the pictures below to see what a new game and its finished state look like.